Docs Index

-There are three types of pads that you can create:
+There are two types of pads that you can create — live interview and take-home:

 ✅ You can rename a pad at any time.
 We highly recommend you come up with a standardized syntax for naming a pad.
 Example: {CandidateName}-{Position}-{Interviewer}-{Q1}, which would translate to Beth Q. Candydit-Jr. Dev-Vincent W.-Pig Latin 1.